yash-bajaj10/Introduction-to-Algorithms-CLRS-/Algorithms/Sorting/Insertion Sort/README.md

 Now you have to solve the last part of the puzzle to know wheather you can solve it or not.

-This is the way we solve the insrtion sort.
+This is the way we solve the insertion sort.
 It is less efficient sorting method compared to others.
 We will see how it is less efficient in further sorting method.